 However, there are exceptions to the limitation period in certain circumstances.
 These include:

 - Those who lack the mental capacity to begin their own claim.
 In these cases, a suspension is applied to the time limit lasting for as long as the injured party lacks this capacity.
-However, during this time, a court-appointed litigation friend can start the process for them.
-Should the injured party regain this mental capacity and a claim was not made on their behalf, they will have three years from the date they regained their capacity to begin the process.
+However, a litigation friend can start the process for them.

 - Those under the age of 18.
 In these cases, the time limit is paused until the injured party’s 18th birthday.
 Before they turn 18, a litigation friend can start proceedings for them.
 However, if the injured party turns 18 without a claim having been made for them, they will have three years from the date of their 18th birthday to start the process.